haskell/haskell-language-server/docs/configuration.md

 At the moment, `haskell-language-server` has support to automatically detect your project build configuration to handle most use cases.

+*So using a explicit `hie.yaml` file will not likely fix your ide setup*.
+It will do it almost only if you see an error like `Multi Cradle: No prefixes matched`

-However, if the automatic detection fails you can configure `hie-bios` using a `hie.yaml` file in the root of the workspace.
+If the automatic detection fails with that error you can configure `hie-bios` using a `hie.yaml` file in the root of the workspace.
 A `hie.yaml` file **explicitly** describes how to setup the environment to compile the various parts of your project.
 For that you need to know what *components* your project has, and the path associated with each one.
 So you will need some knowledge about